Search

 Daily attendance by each child is necessary to ensure satisfactory progress.
 Therefore, parents must assume responsibility for the regular attendance of their children.
 Illness is automatically an acceptable reason for a child to be absent from school.

-The College has a 24 hour answering machine for notifying the College of Junior, Middle and Senior School student absences as well as a dedicated email address.
+The College has a 24 hour answering machine for notifying the College of student absences as well as a dedicated email address.
 Please find these details below:

 Email: [email protected]

-You are also able to use SkoolBag to notify the College when your child is sick and unable to make it to school.
+You are also able to use Audiri to notify the College when your child is sick and unable to make it to school.
 Select ‘EForms’ from the top menu and select ‘Absentee Form’.
 Complete and sign the eform and hit ‘submit’.

 Where possible, medical, dental and specialist appointments should be made outside of school hours.